Linn-Qi/ue-devlog/README.md

 Unreal Engine is powerful, but its default systems can become a hidden constraint.
 To build a custom gameplay system, you must take full control over input handling.

+UE5 Devlog #01 — Fixing Widget Duplication with State Control Today I finally solved a problem that blocked me for a long time,
+Goal:
+Create a basic interaction system:
+Press E → show UI
+Press ESC → close UI
+Problem:
+Every time I pressed E, a new widget was created.
+Cause:
+No state control.
+The system kept creating new widgets without checking if one already existed.
+Solution:I introduced a boolean variable: IsUIOpen.
+Logic:
+- If IsUIOpen == false → create widget
+- If IsUIOpen == true → do nothing
+- ESC → remove widget + set IsUIOpen = false

+Result:
+The interaction now works correctly without duplication.
+E → open                                                ESC → close No duplication What I learned:
+In game systems, input alone is not enough.
+State management is essential to prevent unintended behavior.
+This is a small step, but it marks the beginning of building a stable interaction system.